Ronnick7i/CA1/README.md

 <h1 align="center">Hi 👋, I'm Ronnick Achums</h1>
 <h3 align="center">And this is a project im working on for my Server side CA</h3>

-- 🔭 I’m currently working on [PHP MY CRUD](https://github.com/Ronnick7i/CA1.git)
+- 🔭 I Am a Second Year studying Computer Science in DKIT and i am currently working on a website using [PHP MY CRUD, This Project is based on a show Gallery and i will be displaying different kinds of shoes including their price etc](https://github.com/Ronnick7i/CA1.git)

 - 🌱 I’m currently learning **How to create websites using PHP etc**